Join the core team to coordinate the direction of Pittsburghers for Public Transit.

 The other seats are filled by members who have had previous experience with PPT’s work, and are looking to bring their involvement to the next level.

-Members of the Board are expected to attend quarterly Board meetings – on the second Saturday of January, April, July, and October – and should also stay engaged with General Membership Meetings on the second Wednesday of each month.
+Members of the Board are expected to attend quarterly Board meetings and should also stay engaged with General Membership Meetings on the second Wednesday of each month.

 Additionally, Coordinating Committee members will need to maintain active lines of communication with PPT staff and other PPT members to advise and assist with the organization’s strategy, tactics, structure, and financial sustainability.
 CC Members should also serve on one of PPT’s three committees (Organizing Committee, Communications Committee, and Research Committee).